Forecast-it/API/README.md

 Please tell us how we can make the API better.
 If you have a specific feature request or if you've found a bug, please contact us.

-You can always reach us via email at info@forecast.it
+You can always reach us via email at info@forecast.app